gusztimm/semanticanomalydetection-masterthesis/README.md

 ### Anomaly Classification

+The AnomalyDetector class has been modified in a way that the confidence scores triggering an anomaly are captured and supplied to the Anomaly object.
+The scores are initially reported using the anomaly checking functions (has_xxx_violation etc.).

-The anomaly classification is executed by running anomalyclassifier.py in the root folder.
+The anomaly classification is executed by running anomalyclassifier.py in the root folder, which analyzes the scores contained in the Anomaly objects.
 To make all necessary calculations, a .ser file is required as input, which is produced by the synthetic evaluation as output.

 <b>Main files affected:</b><br>
 `anomalyclassifier.py`
+`anomalydetection/anomaly.py`
+`anomalydetection/anomalydetector.py`
+`knowledgebase/knowledgebase.py`<br>

 ## Evaluation